Prospective Students|Current Students|Alumni & Friends|Visitors|Faculty & Staff

-The to-be-built student union (previously called the Monarch Center), which will be located next to the Parking Structure near the "heart" of the campus, will be a new hub of activity for students, faculty, staff and visitors.
-The Student Union will be located in the former location of the Cafeteria.
+The Student Union (previously called the Monarch Center), which will be located adjacent to the new Parking Structure, will be a new hub of activity for students, faculty, staff and visitors at the "heart" of the campus.

 As a new gathering and meeting place for students, the 41,000-square-foot Student Union will bring together student-centered services such as the Cafeteria, Campus Bookstore, Student Health Center, Business Office, and the Associated Student Union (ASU) offices.
 It will also be home to the new Lion's Den, a dedicated space for students to gather and relax between classes, as well as a coffee bar.

 A groundbreaking ceremony was held on October 27, 2014.